 7407 - Steam Turbine Operation & Control

-The objective of this seventh module is to present and discuss the major features of steam turbine operation, protection and control.
+The objective of this seventh module in power generation is to present and discuss the major features of steam turbine operation, protection and control.
 Particular attention is paid to the effect of changes in load or steam temperature on mechanical operation of the turbine, and consequent need for supervisory instrumentation and automatic protection devices.

 After completion of this module the participant should be able to understand the following concepts and apply them in day-to-day operation:• Operation of the turbine hydraulic control system.